AIharthi/msi-laptop-touchpad-arch-fix/README.md

 -2 ./setup-i2c-restart.sh

-the script only unbind and bind the i2c driver when the laptop fully boots up, its kinda a horrible fix but it works, i think the cause of problem is the i2c driver load before the touchpad even get powered. im not an expert so idk.
+the script only unbind and bind the i2c driver when the laptop fully boots up, its kinda a horrible fix but it works, i think the cause of the problem is the i2c driver load before the touchpad even gets power. im not an expert so idk.

 love yall :3